 Recommendation 1.5 is that a Board should establish a Diversity Policy but due to the Company’s size and nature of operations, the Company has not yet established one.
 The Company currently has two permanent full-time employees.
 During the year, the Company appointed a female Company Secretary and financial controller.
 As the Company grows, the Board remains conscious of the requirement to establish measurable objectives for achieving gender diversity and for the Board to assess and report annually both the objectives and the progress in achieving them.

 Due to the size of the Company and the Board a continual self-assessment is undertaken in relation to its collective performance and the performance of the Chairman.

-The Company has two senior executives, who are also Directors.
 Given the size and the nature of the Company’s operations, the performance of each executive is monitored on an ongoing basis by the Non- Executive Directors.
 During the period a formal Performance Review did not take place but a self-assessment of performance is scheduled for the next reporting period.

 Principle 2 - Structure the Board to Add Value

 Recommendation 2.1 is that the Board should establish a Nomination Committee.
 Due to the size of the Company and the Board, no Nomination Committee has been established.

 The Board considers the following factors when selecting new Directors and when recommending Directors to shareholders for appointment or re-election:

 - The aim of having a majority of independent Directors on the Board and of having an independent Non- Executive Chairman;

 - That between them, the Directors have appropriate range of skills, expertise, experience and diversity to discharge the Board’s mandate;